sgago/thestudyguide/sysdesign/sysdesign.md

 Producer and consumer messaging can be arranged in different styles or configurations, depending on the problem they're solving.

-1. One-way
-  - Producers can "fire n' forget" messages in a p2p configuration.
+1. One-way - Producers can "fire n' forget" messages in a p2p configuration.
-2. Request-response
-  - Producers can send consumers requests through one message channel and receiver responses from consumers via another response channel.
+2. Request-response - Producers can send consumers requests through one message channel and receiver responses from consumers via another response channel.
 Consumers can tag responses with the request they're responding to and send feedback upstream.
-3. Broadcast
-  - Messages can be sent to all consumers.
+3. Broadcast - Messages can be sent to all consumers.
 After all, there could be many consumers that care about the same message but for different reasons.
 For example, one consumer could send a confirmation email to the customer and another consumer could do payment processing.

 TODO: PlantUML diagrams on the different pub/sub topologies would be helpful here.

+#### Dead Letter Queue
+Not all messages are handled successfully.
+When this happens the message is retried.
+If it succeeds the next time, great.
+If it fails many times, the message will typically be placed into a special dead letter queue (DLQ).
+This stops the message from wasting more resources, gives engineering a chance to debug the issue, and lets the message be properly processed or disposed of.

+Each normal message queue typically has its own DLQ.

+#### Other Special Message Queues
+You other special types of queues.
+1. Poison queue - Messages may have malformed data or logic errors.
+For example, perhaps the JSON syntax of the message could be wrong.
+In this case, they can be sent to a poison queue for engineering to sort out.
+2. Retry queue - Some consumers may experience a service outage or network issue where the message is completely fine but needs to be retried much later.
+In this case, we could put messages into a retry queue to be sent to the consumer later.
+3. Audit queue - Some companies or projects could require more rigorous auditing and logging.
+In this case, we can employ an audit queue to store a copy of messages temporarily.
+Maybe we would only store a copy of "bad" messages or similar until a post-mortem is completed.

 ## Coordination
 [Top](#system-design)